Behavioral epigenetics: Limitations and future direction

 Many researchers contribute information to the Human Epigenome Consortium.
 The aim of future research is to reprogram epigenetic changes to help with addiction, mental illness, age related changes, memory decline, and other issues.
 However, the sheer volume of consortium-based data makes analysis difficult.
 Most studies also focus on one gene.
 In actuality, many genes and interactions between them likely contribute to individual differences in personality, behaviour and health.
 As social scientists often work with many variables, determining the number of affected genes also poses methodological challenges.
 More collaboration between medical researchers, geneticists and social scientists has been advocated to increase knowledge in this field of study.

 Limited access to human brain tissue poses a challenge to conducting human research.
 Not yet knowing if epigenetic changes in the blood and (non-brain) tissues parallel modifications in the brain, places even greater reliance on brain research.
-Although some epigenetic studies have translated findings from animals to humans, a some researchers caution about the extrapolation of animal studies to humans.
+Although some epigenetic studies have translated findings from animals to humans, some researchers caution about the extrapolation of animal studies to humans.
 One view notes that when animal studies do not consider how the subcellular and cellular components, organs and the entire individual interact with the influences of the environment, results are too reductive to explain behaviour.

 Some researchers note that epigenetic perspectives will likely be incorporated into pharmacological treatments.
 Others caution that more research is necessary as drugs are known to modify the activity of multiple genes and may, therefore, cause serious side effects.
 However, the ultimate goal is to find patterns of epigenetic changes that can be targeted to treat mental illness, and reverse the effects of childhood stressors, for example.
 If such treatable patterns eventually become well-established, the inability to access brains in living humans to identify them poses an obstacle to pharmacological treatment.
 Future research may also focus on epigenetic changes that mediate the impact of psychotherapy on personality and behaviour.

 Most epigenetic research is correlational; it merely establishes associations.
 More experimental research is necessary to help establish causation.
 Lack of resources has also limited the number of intergenerational studies.
 Therefore, advancing longitudinal and multigenerational, experience-dependent studies will be critical to further understanding the role of epigenetics in psychology.